conjurdemos/conjur-shared-secret-auth-demo/README.md

 4. Call the **helloworld** service, using Conjur to deliver the **helloworld** application secret

     ```bash
-    $ ./bin/run-consumer
+    $ bin/run-consumer
     ...
     Connecting to Conjur...
     Connecting to http://helloworld:4567 with token: a7ee8d2aee8d58dd671c8817e4b88a0a578bf085
     Response from helloworld:  Hello world!
     ```

-5. Rotate the **helloworld** application secret and restart the service.
+5. Restart the **helloworld** service to rotate its secret.

     > NOTE: This will cause **helloworld** to update Conjur with the new secret.
-    > You should expect to see `./bin/run-consumer` display a different API secret
+    > You should expect to see `bin/run-consumer` display a different API secret
     > from the previous execution.

     ```bash
-    $ ./bin/rotate-key
+    $ bin/start-helloworld
     Stopping conjurorg-rotation-demo_helloworld_1 ... done
     Going to remove conjurorg-rotation-demo_helloworld_1
     Removing conjurorg-rotation-demo_helloworld_1 ... done